 Young Adult Leadership Council (YALC)

-TNOYS’ Young Adult Leadership Council (YALC) is a paid leadership development program for youth and young adults ages 16 to 25 with lived experiences such as foster care, juvenile justice system involvement, homelessness, etc. Learn more about the YALC here.
+and young adults ages 16 – 25 who have lived experience in systems such as foster care, housing and homelessness services, and juvenile justice.
+Learn more about the YALC here.

 Our Approach